sHarpCSX/steinberg/README.md

 A project to get in touch with sass and to try out some new techniques like dragable caroussel slider and animations via sprite sheet.

-The websites starts with a opener what asks the visitor if he/she would like to visit the website with background music.
-The first concept were moving clouds in the background with a darker atmosphere.
+The website starts with a opener which asks the visitor if he/she would like to visit the website with background music.
+In the first concept were moving clouds in the background with a darker atmosphere.
 While I was working out different concepts I was listening to Danheim.
 I realized, that it fits very well to the whole szenery so I decided to implement the music.
 In case I want to publish the website I have asked the Artist behind Danheim if I may use his music on my website.
 He agreed.
-So shoutout to Danheim and many thanks!
+So shoutout to Danheim and many thanks! (even if it won't be the case here)

 After deciding, if music or not, the visitor comes to the main section.
 As you can see there are no moving clouds.
 That's because I changed the whole concept I had more fun working on.
 The music player is on the right upper side.
 I let it there.
 The volume slider and the buttons are fully working.
 The volume-button also change by volume-change.